A Guide to Buying a Mobile Home in Winnipeg

 • Neglect can reduce the home's life expectancy.

-• Weatherproofing and Winterization: Winnipeg’s cold winters can impact mobile homes.
-Ensuring proper insulation, particularly in the skirting (the area around the base of the mobile home), can help avoid issues with frozen pipes and heating efficiency.
+• Weatherproofing and Winterization - Winnipeg’s cold winters can impact mobile homes.
+Ensuring proper insulation, particularly in the Skirting also called Underpinning (the area around the base of the mobile home), can help avoid issues with frozen pipes and heating efficiency.
 Some homes may also require heat-traced pipes for extra protection.

 5. Resale Value and Market Demand